 UseThermal Insulation, Facades

-CharacteristicsEnergy efficient, offering a cost-effective solution, increased resistance and protection, wide range of customization options, anti-graffiti treatment, easy to maintain
+CharacteristicsEnergy-efficient, cost-effective solution, increased resistance, and protection, wide range of customization options, anti-graffiti treatment, easy to maintain

 Sizes1.2 × 1.2 m, 1.2 × 2.4 m, and 1.2 × 3.6 m.